Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

    Buffer Shadow set to Deep.

-   Deep Shadow buffer supports transparency and better filtering, at the cost of more memory usage and processing time
+   Deep Shadow buffer supports transparency and better filtering, at the cost of more memory usage and processing time.

 Compress
    Deep shadow map compression threshold.